Informed/blogpost-python-src-layout/doc/using_poetry_and_the_python_src_layout_for_aws_lambdas.md

     ```
     poetry run pip install -r requirements.txt --upgrade --only-binary :all: --platform manylinux2014_x86_64 --target package dist/*.whl
     ```
-This will result in a package suitable for zipping into the lambda image
+This will generate all the wheels of all the dependencies in the `package` directory, suitable for zipping into the lambda image

 1. Zip up the image
     ```